eyedeekay/eyedeekay.github.io/ySidebar.md

  * [Blizzard Snowflake Donor](blizzard/) Blizzard runs a Snowflake proxy, donating connectivity to Tor Browser users who use the WebRTC-based Snowflake pluggable transport.
+* [Terrarium IRC Server](terrarium/) Terrarium is a lightweight, simple IRC server which understands SAM and I2P Addresses.
+It can link with other terrarium servers over I2P tunnels and create an I2P IRC network of your own.

 ### Tutorials, Research